 You don’t need to involve every person across teams, but rather, invite one person from each department to participate in talks about e-commerce.

-This is the approach that Sana Commerce customer Broekhof (a leading supplier of horticultural materials) took to counteract internal resistance.
-The company asked questions like: “What do we need if we start working with e-commerce?” and “Who will manage the e-commerce platform?”
-Find out more about Broekhof’s e-commerce success story.
+Sana Commerce customer Broekhof (a leading supplier of horticultural materials) also had to address internal resistance to digital transformation.
+Stakeholders asked questions like: “What do we need if we start working with e-commerce?” and “Who will manage the e-commerce platform?”

 By involving all departments in this process, you give the people in your organization the feeling that they’ve all been heard.
 This makes it easier to tackle any internal resistance that arises.

-Step 2: Educate yourself about the benefits of B2B integrated e-commerce
+Step 2: Learn the benefits of integrated e-commerce

 Only when you’ve educated yourself on all the benefits of e-commerce will you be able to convince every department of its advantages.
 Here’s how integrated e-commerce benefits B2B organizations: